Nevermore520/NeuronTools/CPP/src/README.md

 The CPP code here needs Boost C++ Library.
-Refer to README file in NeuronTools(https://github.com/Nevermore520/NeuronTools) for details.
+Refer to README file in NeuronTools(https://github.com/Nevermore520/NeuronTools) for details on how to run this code and provide arguments in Eclipse.

 # usage
 The main function is in NTmain.cpp <br/>